Please be advised that this article deals with sexual abuse/assault of minors.

 Congress appropriates billions of dollars to stockpile drugs and vaccines in the event of national emergencies, pandemic illness or bioterrorism.
 In the event of such emergencies and unthinkable situations, reserves exist to treat or inoculate military personnel, law enforcement, first responders, as well as the general public; a well-organized prevention program.

 The spread of this childhood plague is well documented.
 According to the Department of Justice, 1 in 9 girls and 1 in 53 boys under the age of 18 experience sexual abuse at the hands of an adult.
-This does not account for juvenile offenders and teen dating violence, which account for up to 40% of all childhood sexual assault.
-Nor does it take into consideration that at least 65% of all sexual crimes are never reported.
+This does not account for juveniles who use sexual offending behaviors on other children and teen dating violence, which account for up to 40% of all childhood sexual assault.
+Nor does it take into consideration that at least 65% of all sexual crimes are never reported, according to the FBI.

 Add to this the explosion of online and electronic predatory behaviors, including sexting, sextortion, child pornography, online luring and pervasive over-sharing, and the number of victimized children increases exponentially.
 In early 2018, Utah Attorney General Sean D. Reyes announced, “The number of child porn images in the US...have increased by over two thousand percent (2000%) in just a decade, and things have continued to get even worse.”